-This beautiful recipe combines the savory, gamey flavors of lamb with the sweet tang of pomegranate and dried apricots.
-(Learn more about the aphrodisiac side of both pomegranate and apricots.)
+This beautiful lamb tagine recipe combines the savory, gamey flavor of lamb with the sweet tang of pomegranate and dried apricots.
 It’s a sensual combination of savory and sweet, layered with spice.
+Best of all, it’s a wonderful introduction to tagine cooking that you can try even without owning a tagine.

-Traditionally, this dish would be cooked in a tagine.
-It’s a cone-shaped, clay cooking vessel used in Moroccan cooking.
+The tagine is a star of Moroccan cooking.
+But the word tagine has two meanings.
+It’s a cone-shaped cooking vessel traditionally made from clay or ceramic.
 A tagine has a cone-shaped lid that helps return steam back to the food while it’s cooking.
-This added moisture helps create a soft, stew-like consistency to the dish.
-This lamb tagine is adapted for a British or American kitchen and it cooks in a sauté with a tight-fitting lid instead of the traditional vessel.
+This added moisture helps create a soft, stew-like consistency to food cooking within this traditional vessel.

 Lamb Tagine with Pomegranates